RitwijParmar/CNN-Showdown-ResNet-vs-VGG/README.md

 1.  **Prerequisites**: Ensure you have Python and the necessary libraries installed from `requirements.txt`.
 2.  **Dataset**: Download the dataset and place the unzipped folder in the project's root directory.
 3.  **Execution**: Run the Jupyter Notebook `CNN-Showdown-ResNet-vs-VGG.ipynb` sequentially.
-The notebook handles data preparation, model training, and evaluation.
+The notebook handles data preparation, model training, and evaluation.## Final Results